ariga/atlas/doc/md/guides/sqlite/partial-indexes.md

 `--SEARCH vaccination_data USING INDEX vaccinated_idx
 ```

 We confirmed that the index vaccinated_idx is being used while running the query above.
-Let's check again the size of the index that we created, with the following command:
+Let's check the size of the index that we created again, with the following command:

 ```sql
 SELECT NAME, sum(pgsize) AS size FROM dbstat GROUP BY NAME ORDER BY size DESC;